 Have you ever thought about what might happen if your dog was to escape your house or yard?
 Despite your best efforts to keep your dog safe and sound at home, there is always the chance that he could get out.
 Then what?
 Now, more than ever, veterinarians and other pet care specialists are microchipping their dogs.
 It is the easiest and most fail proof way to increase the likelihood that your dog will be returned to you should he get lost.

 Microchips are not tracking devices.
 They are radio frequency identification implants. (petfinder.com) Microchips carry a unique identification number that is specific to your pet.
 If a dog has a microchip, the chip can be scanned to find out who they belong to.

 A chip is only about the size of a grain of rice.
 It can usually be implanted in between the dog’s shoulder blades via the use of a syringe.
 The implantation is quick and essentially painless.
 It will not harm your pet.
 Collar or tags are also highly suggested however they can be lost or removed.
-A microchip lasts the lifetime of your pet because it’s composed of biocompatible materials and will not degenerate over time. (www.humanesociety.org)
+A microchipping lasts the lifetime of your pet because it’s composed of bio compatible materials and will not degenerate over time. (www.humanesociety.org)

-TAILored Pet Services highly recommends you microchip your dog; however, we know it is a personal decision so this is not a requirement to sign-up for one of ourdog walking or potty break packages.
-Visit our monthly rates page for more information.
+TAILored Pet Services highly recommends you microchip your dog; however, we know it is a personal decision so this is not a requirement to sign-up for one of our dog walking or potty break packages.
+Contact us for more information on our monthly rates.

 *VETCO Clinics offer affordable, low cost vaccination services and preventative veterinary care inside select Petco and Unleashed stores during convenient evening and weekend hours.